synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 You must see "- toolchain-xtensa-esp-elf @ 14.2.0+20241119" or above in the build output If you want to use the old platfrom code then refactor the code to NOT use "magic_enum" embedded lib (from: https://github.com/Neargye/magic_enum)

-If you want to change the sdkconfig options then use the "pio run -t menuconfig" command in the PlatfromCIO Core CLI window.
+If you want to change the sdkconfig options then use the "pio run -t menuconfig" command in the PlatfromIO Core CLI window.

-CLI for flashing: pio pkg exec -p "tool-esptoolpy" -- esptool.py --help cli for commands avaliable:pio run --list-targets
+CLI for flashing: pio pkg exec -p "tool-esptoolpy" -- esptool.py --help CLI for commands avaliable:pio run --list-targets

 ### Nifty ESp32 partion table generator: